AndreaPrestia/BlockNet/README.md

 # BlockNet
-This is a Blockchain example written in .NET.
+This is a Blockchain example totally written in .NET.
 I use it for study purposes :)

 **How to use it?**